jitsi/lib-jitsi-meet/doc/API.md

 34. setReceiverVideoConstraint(resolution) - set the desired resolution to get from JVB (180, 360, 720, 1080, etc).
     You should use that method if you are using simulcast.

+35. setSenderVideoConstraint(resolution) - set the desired resolution to send to JVB or the peer (180, 360, 720).

-35. isHidden - checks if local user has joined as a "hidden" user.
+36. isHidden - checks if local user has joined as a "hidden" user.
 This is a specialized role used for integrations.

 JitsiTrack
 ======